danintel/sawtooth-faq/glossary.rst

     serialization of data
 Merkle Tree (or Trie)
     a radix search tree data structure with addressable nodes.
-Used to store state Nakamoto-sytle Consensus
+Used to store state Nakamoto-style Consensus
-    uses some soft of Proof of Work mechanism (vs. Classical Consensus) Node ID
+    uses some sort of lottery-based mechanism, such as Proof of Work (vs. Classical Consensus) Node ID
     Address
 Nonce